sluofoss/Quartz-Digital-Garden/content/Learn/General Dev/Diagrams as Code.md

         - sed approach
           - https://www.heaton.dev/2022/05/use-terraform-graph-in-mermaidjs/
   - https://kroki.io/ has api taking diagram encoded using deflate + base64 algorithm.
 This can act as a substitute until one learn how to use `sed` to do dirty conversion from `dot` to `mermaid` as described in
-  - #obsidian has plugins that support graphviz.
+  - #Obsidian has plugins that support graphviz.
 However, to render output from custom obsidian plugin feels complicated.
     - https://joschua.io/posts/2023/09/01/obsidian-publish-dataview
       - this is trying to:
         - use some api call of the dataview plugin to convert things into markdown,